In the depth of simulated turbulence, join our quest to unlock the mysteries of the “most important unsolved problem in classical physics.”

 What is the science behind the game?

 In the game, you are competing against other players to explore shapes that are formed in the most chaotic areas of turbulent flow.
-In turbulence terms, we call these shapes RIVs (the Regions of Intense Vorticity).
+In technical terms, we call these shapes RIVs (the Regions of Intense Vorticity).
 We can see RIVs, but we don’t know very much about them–that’s where you come in!

 What is the player’s goal?